London to Paris route options

 Distance approx. 310 miles - Most popular route

 The format is typically London to Dover on day one (80 miles), a ferry crossing to Calais and then cycle to Abbeville on day two (78 miles), day three features a flattish section passing WWI memorials and monuments alongside the River Somme en route to Beauvais (70 miles) and then it's the final leg to Paris (60 miles).
 The highest elevation is 751 feet.

 There are plenty of choices on each part of the route too – for example if you want a less hilly section in England then look at the longer option which takes in towns like Whitstable and Herne Bay but stays north of the South Downs.

 The ferry crossing from Dover to Calais is around 90 minutes - or let the train take the strain via the Channel Tunnel in 35-40 minutes.

 Asked to nominate a favourite section of this route, Craig Wilson of Global Adventure Challenges told us: "The climb through the beautiful forest of Compiegne on day three is a clear favourite and if you go on our alternative route via Amiens then the castle at Chantilly is breathtaking."

-Distance ranges from 178 miles up to around 294 miles
+Distance range 178 miles to 294 miles - Shorter distance route

 This is a favourite for those attempting London to Paris in 24 hours, with 59 miles to cover in England on the shorter option and then four hours of rest and recovery on the ferry before pedalling all the way to the French capital.